zulily/aws_monitor/README.md

 		- `avail` : String used to select availability zone in instance JSON (varies by service instance).
 		- `metric_list` : List of metrics or alarm to be charted, following [charts](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/CloudWatch-Dashboard-Body-Structure.html) definition.
 		- `view` : Note: `singleValue` charts are half the width of `timeSeries` charts.
+	- `TagsKey` section makes charts/alarms easier to read by adding/substituting tags for instance id:
+		- `FriendlyName` : Set to tag key used as name for the given instance, or `null` to only use instance id.
+		- `EnsureUniqueName` : Set to `true` to append instance id to FriendlyName to ensure uniqueness.
+This is useful for EC2 when you are using autoscaling groups that have the same `Name` value, etc.

 The packaging step will deploy everything in the monitordefs directory to the Lambda zip file (so you may wish to remove templates/files you don't use).